-The decrease in retail revenue of \$2.4 million, representing an approximate 17.1% reduction, was primarily attributable the closure or sale of two retail locations, as well as a market-wide reduction in retail foot traffic, increased competition, and price compression.
+The decrease in retail revenue of \$2.0 million, representing a decrease of approximately 7.3%, was primarily attributable to the Company's sale or closure of four operating stores between June 30, 2023 to June 30, 2024, as well as, increased competition and price compression.

-The increase in branded wholesale and manufacturing revenue of \$2.0 million, representing growth of approximately 21.7%, was primarily attributable to customer enthusiasm for the Company's brands and products and strong selling programs which resulted in increased market share.
+The increase in branded wholesale and manufacturing revenue of \$1.6 million, representing growth of approximately 7.7%, was primarily attributable to continued customer enthusiasm for the Company's brands and products and strong selling programs which have resulted in increased market share.
+Although the Company doesn't experience significant seasonality, there was a significant load-in of branded wholesale sales to retail during the first quarter of 2024, which led to slower branded wholesale sales in the market during the second quarter of 2024.

-The Company's cultivation revenues increased by \$1.2 million for the three months ended March 31, 2024, compared to the three months ended March 31, 2023.
-The Company produces a high-quality product that achieves a premium in the bulk market.
-The Company's increased yields also drove the higher revenue results during the three months ended March 31, 2024.
-The Company expects to improve gross profits by monitoring California cannabis bulk pricing to determine the optimal mix of internal utilization and external sale of its self-produced cannabis flower and trim in its branded products.
+The increase in cultivation revenue of \$3.6 million, representing growth of approximately 182.3%, was primarily attributable to the Company increasing yields and producing high-quality product that achieves a premium in the bulk market.
+The Company's strategy to improve gross profits involves monitoring California bulk pricing to determine the optimal mix of internal utilization and external sale of its self-produced cannabis flower and trim in its branded products.